ArnaudBarre/eslint-plugin-react-refresh/README.md

 > Default: `false`

-If your using JSX inside `.js` files (which I don't recommend because it forces you to configure every tool you use to switch the parser), you can still use the plugin by enabling this option.
+If you're using JSX inside `.js` files (which I don't recommend because it forces you to configure every tool you use to switch the parser), you can still use the plugin by enabling this option.
 To reduce the number of false positive, only files importing `react` are checked.

 ```json
 {